quolpr/harika/readme.md

 ## How can I try it locally?

 Clone the repo, and run `docker-compose -f docker-compose.local.yml up --build`.
 Harika will be available at http://localhost:3000

+You will need to specify strong password and existent email, otherwise Kratos will not accept registration.